Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Desember 2024 23.27.23 UTC
+- WIB: Minggu, 22 Desember 2024 00.22.29 UTC
-- WITA: Minggu, 22 Desember 2024 00.27.23 UTC
+- WITA: Minggu, 22 Desember 2024 01.22.29 UTC
-- WIT: Minggu, 22 Desember 2024 01.27.23 UTC
+- WIT: Minggu, 22 Desember 2024 02.22.29 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational